dgittins/ProteinStructure/RoseTTAFoldAll-Atom/RoseTTAFoldAll-Atom.md

 echo "Job finished with exit code $? at: `date`"
 ```

-### Use RoseTTAFold All-Atom for predicting a protein polymer + a small molecule
+### Use RoseTTAFold All-Atom for predicting a protein polymer + small molecules

 a.
-Create test fasta files, or use the ones in this repository
+Create test fasta files, or use those contained in this repository
 - Polymer is hydABC, an electron-bifurcating [FeFe] hydrogenase

 ```